The entropic approach to causal correlations: Bipartite entropic causal inequalities

 Returning to the more general situation with no upper bound imposed on $H(X), H(Y), H(A)$ and $H(B)$, we see that all the remaining entropic causal inequalities can be violated by entropy vectors that are parallel to the realizable entropy vectors giving violations in the restricted scenario -- more precisely, those obtained from the distributions Eq.~\eqref{eq:GYNIdists} (for all but one of the remaining inequalities) and Eq.~\eqref{eq:otherdist} (for the remaining one).
 This shows that, given large enough alphabets for the input and output variables, all the entropic causal inequalities we obtained can indeed be violated by noncausal probability distributions, since if the distribution $P(xyab)$ has entropy vector $\bm{h}$ then the distribution

-where $\bm{x}=(x_1,\dots,x_n)$ and similarly for $\bm{y}$, $\bm{a}$ and $\bm{b}$, has entropy vector $n\cdot\bm{h}$.
-One should be careful, however, to note that the operation of sharing multiple independent correlations among the same parties is not a free operation either in the framework of causal correlations (since, for example, two independent copies of a causal distribution may give rise to a noncausal one), or in the process matrix framework (where two independent copies of a process matrix does not, in general, produce a valid process matrix).
+where $\bm{x}=(x_1,\dots,x_n)$ and similarly for $\bm{y}$, $\bm{a}$ and $\bm{b}$, has entropy vector $n\cdot\bm{h}$. \footnote{Using this approach (and the distributions in Eqs.~\eqref{eq:GYNIdists} and~\eqref{eq:otherdist}), one must take $n=17$ (and thus $2^{17}$ inputs) in order to violate all the remaining inequalities (although $n=2$ is sufficient for all but one of these inequalities).
+However, we expect that more intelligent approaches may allow them to be violated using less inputs.} One should be careful, however, to note that the operation of sharing multiple independent correlations among the same parties is not a free operation either in the framework of causal correlations (since, for example, two independent copies of a causal distribution may give rise to a noncausal one), or in the process matrix framework (where two independent copies of a process matrix does not, in general, produce a valid process matrix).
 Nevertheless, $P(\bm{a}\bm{b}|\bm{x}\bm{y}) = P(\bm{x}\bm{y}\bm{a}\bm{b})/P(\bm{x}\bm{y})$ obtained from Eq.~\eqref{eq:mult_cp_nc} still represents a valid (possibly noncausal) distribution.

 It is interesting also to ask how sensitive the entropic causal inequalities are for detecting noncausality.
 Since it does not appear possible to saturate the inequalities~\eqref{eq:dag_v2}--\eqref{eq:dag_v4} with non-zero bounds using causal distributions, these inequalities are not tight and, consequentially, unable to detect noncausal correlations that are very close to being causal.
 For the other inequalities in Eq.~\eqref{eq:dag_v1} this is nonetheless a pertinent question.
 More precisely, one may ask whether there exists a distribution $P^\varepsilon$ of the form